 On December 8, 2005, WTG filed suit in the 333rd District Court of Harris County, Texas against several defendants, including Targa and two other Targa entities and private equity funds affiliated with Warburg Pincus LLC, seeking damages from the defendants.
 The suit alleges that Targa and private equity funds affiliated with Warburg Pincus, along with ConocoPhillips Company ("ConocoPhillips") and Morgan Stanley, tortiously interfered with (i) a contract WTG claims to have had to purchase SAOU from ConocoPhillips and (ii) prospective business relations of WTG.
 WTG claims the alleged interference resulted from Targa's competition to purchase the ConocoPhillips' assets and its successful acquisition of those assets in 2004.
-In October 2007, the District Court granted defendants in its entirety.
+In October 2007, the District Court granted defendants' motions for summary judgment on all of WTG's claims.
+In February 2010, the 14th Court of Appeals affirmed the District Court's final judgment in favor of defendants in its entirety.
 WTG's appeal is pending before the Texas Supreme Court, and we intend to contest the appeal, but can give no assurances regarding the outcome of the proceeding.
 We have agreed to indemnify the Partnership for any claim or liability arising out of the WTG suit.